Board Paper of Class 12-Science 2014 English (SET 1) - Solutions

-Answer any two of the following in about 30‒40 words each:
+Answer any two of the following questions in about 30‒40 words:

-(b) What is the sadness the poet refers to in the poem 'Keeping Quiet'?
+(b) Which is the exotic moment that the poet refers to in 'Keeping Quiet'?

 - Question 9

-Answer any six of the following in about 30‒40 words each:
+Answer any six of the following questions in 30‒40 words:

 - Question 10